glynnbird/rss/README.md

 - HTTP API hosted on Lambda
 - periodic polling of RSS/Atom news feeds or Twitter users using Lambda
 - state stored in DynamoDB
+- PWA with LocalStorage to store state on the client side

 ## How it works